LearnWithTung/SurveyApplication/README.md

 1. Create a host iOS application and run the tests on it.
 2. Run the tests on macOS target.

-* I notice that your development endpoint doesn't work properly so please run the app with `Release` configuration
+* I notice that your staging API doesn't work properly so please run the app with `Release` configuration to use production API.

 ## 📊 Stats